 Obama said that U.S.- European collaboration must extend to the threat posed by the Islamic State.
 And as he announced the U.S.'s deeper involvement, he urged this continent to step up, too.

-Opening a meeting after his speech with the leaders of Great Britain, Germany, France and Italy, Obama said he would ask those nations to step up their contribution to the air campaign and to the training of local forces.
+Obama said that in a meeting later with the leaders of Great Britain, Germany, France and Italy, he would ask those nations to step up their contribution to the air campaign and to the training of local forces.
 He said he would be seeking more economic aid to rebuild parts of Iraq the U.S.-led coalition has recaptured from IS.

 "Europe and NATO can still do more," he said.
 "We need to do everything in our power to stop them."

 Obama discussed his troop decision briefly during a broader speech on U.S.-European relations and the importance to the world of continued European unity.
 Obama urged Europe's leaders to pay attention to income inequality, which he said creates wedges among populations, and other issues including education for young people and equal pay for equal work for women.

 "If we do not solve these problems, we start seeing those who would try to exploit these fears and frustrations and channel them in a destructive way," Obama said, decrying an "us-versus-them" mentality that breeds animosity toward immigrants, Muslims and others.